tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/nextcloud/README.md

 Depending on Internet access conditions, the script can take from 10 minutes to 20 minutes to complete.

 Please note that this script will disable both firewalld and selinux.
 If you want you can install them back after this script finish its run.

+## Apache vs Nginx:

+We don't have a preference here, but in general terms Nginx is faster than apache.
+Having said that, you'll probably find the ones using nginx faster.
+Note that the minio-s3 based ones are "exotic" as they combine nginx as a front-end for minio-s3 (serving all storage contents that way) and apache is just used as the "nextcloud" engine frontend.

 # GENERAL REQUIREMENTS: